Lepidocaryum

 Lepidocaryum is a monotypic genus of flowering plant in the palm family from South America where the lone species, Lepidocaryum tenue, is commonly called poktamui.
 Nine species names have been published, but palm taxonomists currently agree that just one variable species includes them all.
-The most reduced member of the Lepidocaryeae, it is similar in appearance to three closely related genera, Mauritia, Mauritiella, and Lytocaryum.
+The most reduced member of the Lepidocaryeae, it is similar in appearance to two closely related genera, Mauritia and Mauritiella, as well as to the former genus Lytocaryum (now included in Syagrus).
 The genus name combines the Greek words for "scale" and "nut" and the species epithet is Latin for "thin".

 Description

 At just 2.5 cm in width, the clustering trunks reach no higher than 3.5 m and are covered at the top by old, adherent leaf bases.
 The small, reduplicate leaves are palmate and borne on 60 cm petioles.
 Each leaf is split in half, to the petiole, with each half further divided into 2–11 narrow segments.

 Lepidocaryum is dioecious, with male and female flowers on separate plants, both with interfoliar inflorescences, branched to two orders, which are superficially similar.
 Female plants produce oblong or ovoid fruit, usually with one seed, red to brown in color and covered in scales.